 Built in 1948, the House and Studio of architect Luis Barragán in the suburbs of Mexico City represents an outstanding example of the architect’s creative work in the post-Second World War period.
 Barragán created a regional adaptation of the International Modern Movement in architectural design.

 Built in 1947-1948, the Luis Barragán House and Studio located in a working class suburb of Mexico City represents an outstanding example of the architect’s creative work in the post-Second World War period.
 Barragán created a regional adaptation of the International Modern Movement in architectural design.
-The concrete building, totaling 1,161 square meters, consists of a ground floor and two upper stories, as well as a small private garden.
+The concrete building, totaling 1,161 sq m (12,500 sq ft), consists of a ground floor and two upper stories, as well as a small private garden.

 The architect’s integration of modern design with traditional Mexican vernacular elements has been greatly influential, especially in the contemporary design of gardens.
 For example, his use of water and fountains reflects Mediterranean and Islamic traditions, in particular Moroccan.
 The house and studio of Luis Barragán owes its singularity to being a personal and therefore unique reflection of its designer.